Electronic skin: Tuning mechanical properties

+In the case of island interconnect, the rigid material connects with flexible bridges made from different geometries, such as zig-zag, serpentine-shaped structures, etc., to reduce the effective stiffness, tune the stretchability of the system, and elastically deform under applied strains in specific directions.
+It has been demonstrated that serpentine-shaped structures have no significant effect on the electrical characteristics of epidermal electronics.
+It has also been shown that the entanglement of the interconnects, which oppose the movement of the device above the substrate, causes the spiral interconnects to stretch and deform significantly more than the serpentine structures.
+CMOS inverters constructed on a PDMS substrate employing 3D island interconnect technologies demonstrated 140% strain at stretching.

+Kirigami is built around the concept of folding and cutting in 2D membranes.
+This contributes to an increase in the tensile strength of the substrate, as well as its out-of-plane deformation and stretchability.
+These 2D structures can subsequently be turned to 3D structures with varied topography, shape, and size controllability via the Buckling process, resulting in interesting properties and applications.

 Conductive electronic skin

 The development of conductive electronic skin is of interest for many electrical applications.
 Research into conductive electronic skin has taken two routes: conductive self-healing polymers or embedding conductive inorganic materials in non-conductive polymer networks.

 The self-healing conductive composite synthesized by Tee et al. (Figure 2) investigated the incorporation of micro-structured nickel particles into a polymer host.
 The nickel particles adhere to the network though favorable interactions between the native oxide layer on the surface of the particles and the hydrogen-bonding polymer.

 Nanoparticles have also been studied for their ability to impart conductivity on electronic skin materials.
 Zou et al. embedded silver nanoparticles (AgNPs) into a polymer matrix, making the e-skin conductive.
 The healing process for this material is noteworthy because it not only restores the mechanical properties of the polymer network, but also restores the conductive properties when silver nanoparticles have been embedded in the polymer network.